-Wright State’s College of Science and Mathematics Pre-Health Program offers a minor in Public Health for those students interested in pursuing this as a career path and/or supplementing their pre-health concentration.
+Wright State’s College of Science and Mathematics' Department of Biological Sciences offers a minor in Public Health for those students interested in pursuing this as a career or supplementing their pre-health concentration.

 View Public Health Minor program requirements in the university catalog.